Good in grief? How is that even possible? How can that happen for me?Jun 22, 2020

 What if we expect it?

-When we expect the extravagance, the overwhelming goodness of God then we posture ourselves in a position of getting it.
+When we expect the extravagance, the overwhelming goodness of God, we posture ourselves in a position of getting it.

 Here's what I've learned in putting this into practice.

-When we are watching for something, we are open to RECEIVE it.
+When we are watching for something, we are OPEN to receiving it.

-When we are sitting, with our hands open, then we are ready to receive from the Lord.
+When we sit with our hands open, we are READY to receive from the Lord.

-Your eyes are opened and you begin to see the ways God shows up - the big ways and the small ways - because you are expecting it.
+Your eyes are opened, and you begin to see the ways God shows up - the big and the small ways - because you expect it.

-And that is HOW our hearts get overwhelmed with rejoicing, because we SEE how he shows up, shows off, how he comes through for us.
+And that is HOW our hearts get overwhelmed with rejoicing because we SEE how he shows up, shows off, and comes through for us.

-So when I’m asked, "Cherlyn, how can you say your layoff was the best thing that ever happened to you?"
-It is because for 7 years I have seen, over and over, all the ways God has provided for me.
-How he has brought purpose to my pain and healing to my heart.
-How he has put me on a new path to help others.
+So when I'm asked, "Cherlyn, how can you say your layoff was the best thing that ever happened to you?"
+It is because, for 7 years, I have seen, over and over, all the ways God has provided for me, how he has brought purpose to my pain and healing to my heart, and how he has put me on a new path to help others.

 And we can expect God to show up for you too.